Surgical Case Library

 Colorectal

-Diverticulitis of End Colostomy
+Diverticulitis of End Colostomy.

 Diverticulitis occurring at the distal segment of an end colostomy is an extremely rare condition.

-Cholecystogastric Fistula
+Cholecystogastric Fistula.

 Gallstone ileus occurs in 0.3–0.5% of patients with gallstones and cholecystitis and represents a rare form of bowel obstruction.

-Left-Sided Gallbladder
+Left-Sided Gallbladder.

-Left-sided gallbladder (LSG) constitutes a rare anomaly, encountered at frequencies ranging from 0.2–1.1%.
-Nor...
+<p style="text-align: justify;"><strong>Left-sided gallbladder (LSG) constitutes a rare anomaly, encountered a...

 The true left-sided gallbladder is an extremely rare anatomical variation and is usually discovered incidentally during surgery.